ujjwalguptaofficial/fortjs-doc/docs/controller.md

 # Controller

-A **Controller** is a class that contains methods serving as endpoints or routes.
+A **Controller** is a class that contains methods also known as [worker](/docs/advanced/worker.md) serving as endpoints or routes.
 Think of it as a section where different resources and services are available.

 For example, in a real-world application designed for a university, you might have sections like `StudentSection`, `TeacherSection`, `LibrarySection`, etc.

+## Controller member

 A controller has following members -